ohlab/SMEG/README.md

 2.    **Install SMEG**

           Please set up channels in the following order.
 NOTE that conda-forge has the highest priority.
+Also, using the latest conda version (4.6.x) significantly speeds up installation.
+You can upgrade conda with `conda update -n base conda`

           conda config --add channels defaults
           conda config --add channels bioconda
           conda config --add channels conda-forge
+          conda config --set channel_priority strict

           Install SMEG
-          conda install smeg=1.1.1
+          conda install smeg=1.1=1 r-base=3.5.1

-          Reload .bashrc environment `source ~/.bashrc`

 **It is highly recommended you run the example test to ensure proper installation before running SMEG on your dataset**.

 # USAGE